IntentArchitect/Intent.Modules.Importers/Modules/Intent.Modules.Rdbms.Importer/docs/README.md

-﻿# Intent.SqlServerImporter
+﻿# Intent.Rdbms.Importer

-This module added to the Domain Designer allowing you to import / reverse engineer domain models from SQl Server databases.
+This module adds to the Domain Designer the ability to import / reverse engineer domain models from relational databases such as SQL Server and PostgreSQL.

 ## Domain Designer